CaptainProton42/captainproton42.github.io/resume.md

 <div class="header">
 <div>Implementing a Finite Element Method to Simulate Elastic Deformation in a Game Engine</div><div>2020</div>
 </div>
-Project work done for a Computational Physics university course.
-I implemented a Delaunay triangulator using the *Bowyer-Watson algorithm* as well as *Ruppert's algorithm* as well as a finite element method to triangulate and elastically deform arbitrary, non self-intersecting polygons in the Godot Engine.
-The implementation adds a new node, *ElasticBody2D*, which can be attached to the already built-in *Polygon2D* or *CollisionPolygon2D* nodes.
+Project work done for a computational physics university course.
+I implemented a Delaunay triangulator using the *Bowyer-Watson algorithm* and *Ruppert's algorithm* to triangulate as well as a finite element method solver and elastically deform arbitrary, non self-intersecting polygons in the Godot Engine.
+The implementation adds a new node, *ElasticBody2D*, which can be attached to *Polygon2D* or *CollisionPolygon2D* nodes.
 The completed project also contains a small example game utilizing *ElasticBody2D* for its gameplay.
-The C++ source can be added to the Godot engine as a module or prebuilt binary downloaded from the project page.
+The C++ source can be added to the Godot engine as a module or a prebuilt binary downloaded from the project page.
 <div class="footing">
 <div>Languages: C++, GDScript</div><div>Project source: <a href="https://github.com/cp3-ws1920/elastic_body_2d">https://https://github.com/cp3-ws1920/elastic_body_2d</a></div>
 </div>